WiseLabCMU/pitot/README.md

 - `plot.py` / `plot`: scripts for drawing the figures shown in the paper.

 Data files:
-- `data`: after unzipping `data.tar`, the resulting `data` folder should be placed in the repository directory.
+- `data`: our dataset is included in this repository directly.
 - `splits`: this directory is created by `make splits`.
-To make sure that you use the same data splits (even with RNG changes or other code changes), you can download the supplied `splits.tar` file and extract it here.

 Result files:
 - `results`: outputs of each experiment are saved here.
 Has the following structure: